-- 1. The Code of Conduct Committee shall be composed of the President of the Board of Directors, the Umpire-in-Chief, and the Player Agent of the respective division in which the alleged violation occurred. - 2.
-Alleged violations of the Half Moon Bay Little League Code of Conduct shall be documented in writing and delivered to a representative of the League within 24 hours of the offense. - 3.
+- The Code of Conduct Committee shall be composed of the President of the Board of Directors, the Umpire-in-Chief, the League Player Agent and Player Agent of the respective division in which the alleged violation occurred. - Alleged violations of the Half Moon Bay Little League Code of Conduct shall be documented in writing and delivered to a representative of the League within a reasonable time of alleged offense. - 3.
 Player violations of the Code of Conduct shall be resolved by the team manager whenever possible.
-If an issue cannot be resolved, it shall be forwarded to the Player Agent of the division for appropriate action.
-The Player Agent of the respective division in which an alleged offense shall review the matter and attempt to resolve it. - 4.
+If an issue cannot be resolved, it shall be documented within the Incident Report Form which will be seen by the League President and Player Agent.
+The Code of Conduct Committee and/or Player Agent of the respective division in which an alleged offense shall review the matter and attempt to resolve it. - 4.
 If the Player Agent cannot resolve the problem, it shall be referred to the Code of Conduct Committee for resolution. - 5.
-Should the Code of Conduct Committee review the matter and find the charge warranted, the following action will be taken: - 6.
-1st offense ejection for a minimum of one game - 7.
-2nd offense ejection for the rest of the season - 8.
-3rd offense person ineligible to return to Half Moon Bay Little League - 9.
-Should a person be ejected for any part of the season, he or she may not be present at any Half Moon Bay Little League activity.
-This includes practices and ballgames for a team that on which he or she participates or on which his or her child participates. - 10.
-A person may appeal the decision of the manager, Player Agent, or Committee by documenting the appeal in writing and delivering it to the Code of Conduct Committee for review.
+Should the Code of Conduct Committee review the matter and find the charge warranted, the following action may be taken:

+1st offense - ejection for a minimum of one game

+2nd offense - ejection for the rest of the season

+3rd offense - person ineligible to return to Half Moon Bay Little League